izpearlstein/Project-1-DataJobs/README.md

 - Wordcloud

 How to navigate the repo:
-- Final notebooks for analysis are in the home directory
+- Final notebooks for analysis are in the notebooks directory
 - Data CSV files are in the Resources folder
 - Saved images of our plots for analysis are in the Images folder